Campaigns and Charities

 Our local Community

-Battersea WI is a regular supporter of Little Village , a London based charity supporting families with children under 5 living in poverty.
+Battersea WI is a regular supporter of Little Village , a London based charity supporting families with children under five living in poverty.
 One of their main hubs is in Wandsworth.
 Our Knitting & Crochet Group regularly makes babies and children's clothing items to donate to them.
-In August 2025, the Charity has launched an urgent appeal for nappies and wipes for newborns as their nappy banks across London have run out of supplies.
-If you can donate, please do.
+In March we are collecting toiletries for treats for Mothers' Month.

-In March 2025 our Knitting & Crochet Group once again knitted and crocheted over 50 Easter chicks for Royal Trinity Hospice and helped fill them with crème eggs for sale in local shops and schools at Easter.
+In March 2026 our Knitting & Crochet Group will once again be supplying knitted and crocheted Easter chicks to Royal Trinity Hospice and help fill them with crème eggs for sale in local shops and schools at Easter.

-In April 2025 we held a belated celebration of International Womens' Day with an afternoon of events at Battersea Arts Centre.
-We raised over £150 for Refuge, the charity supporting women and children fleeing abusive relationships.
+In April 2025 we held a belated celebration of International Women's Day with an afternoon of events at Battersea Arts Centre raising over £150 for Refuge, the charity supporting women and children fleeing abusive relationships.

 Climate Change

-The NFWI has launched it's new campaign 'Fair Green Future'
+In July 2025 the NFWI launched its climate campaign 'Fair Green Future'

 Poppy appeals